Sponsors: The Antarctic Circle and The Fram Museum

 Proceedings: A summary of the weekend will be put on the antarctic-circle website, including the names of attendees, photographs, video.
 Individual participants may submit summaries of their remarks on appropriate subjects, whether presented or not, which will be put on the site as well.
 There will be no printed proceedings.

 CONTESTS—Valuable prizes for the winners!
 Must be attending to submit.
 How are we going to judge the entries?
 Each attendee will have in their Conference Pack five labelled ballots: HAIKU, LIMERICK, FICTION, MEMOIRS, PENGUIN.
-There will be a ballot box in the Book Room at the Fram Museum.
+There will be a ballot box in the Book Room in the Gjøa Building.
 All the entries will be on display or you can go online to see them.
 Deadline for submissions: 2 pm, Saturday, 13 May.

 Haiku Contest: Have you ever come upon an Antarctic haiku?
 Give it a try.
 [Haiku = Japanese poem of seventeen syllables, in three lines of five, seven, and five, traditionally evoking images of the natural world.]
 All entries will go on the website.
 Those submitted at the first SouthPole-sium were pretty dreadful; second SouthPole-sium, better.
 Start sending them in anytime.
 Entries Received so far.